George A. Smith: Plural marriage

 Like many other 19th-century Mormon leaders, Smith practiced plural marriage.
 Known for his somewhat bombastic speaking style, Smith once said, "We breathe the free air, we have the best looking men and handsomest women, and if [non-Mormons] envy us our position, well they may, for they are a poor, narrow-minded, pinch-backed race of men, who chain themselves down to the law of monogamy, and live all their days under the dominion of one wife.
 They ought to be ashamed of such conduct, and the still fouler channel which flows from their practices; and it is not to be wondered at that they should envy those who so much better understand the social relations."

 In addition to his first wife Bathsheba, Smith married Lucy Smith, Nancy Clement, Sarah Ann Libby, Hannah Maria Libby, Zilpha Stark, and Susan E. West.
 His wives bore him 20 children, 11 of whom were still living when Smith died.

 Physical characteristics

 Smith was a portly man at 5 ft 10 in and at least 250 lb.
 He was humorously known for sometimes removing his wig to wipe his brow while preaching.
 After seeing Smith remove his hair, glasses, and false teeth, Paiutes gave him the name Non-choko-wicher, or "takes himself apart".

 Death

 Smith died in Salt Lake City, Utah Territory, and was buried at the Salt Lake City Cemetery.

+Smith's name is listed as one of the original pioneers on Cyrus Dallin's Brigham Young Monument in Temple Square.